keykata/dojo/README.md

   - a code editor, like VSCode
   - GNU Emacs

-You can complete the [Web kata](web-kata) in Firefox or any Chromium-based browser (Chrome, Brave, etc.).
+You can complete the [Browser kata](browser-kata) in Firefox or any Chromium-based browser (Chrome, Brave, etc.).

 Setup requirements are discussed at the beginning of each kata, so you can jump